acourses/r3_course_project/CodeBook.md

 Detailed information about the variables used on the feature vector can be found in 'features_info.txt'.

+For the purpose of this course project a total of 66 features with variable "mean" and "std" were selected.

 ###activity_labels.txt###
 Links the class labels with their activity name